antonfirsov/docs/2019/02-Feb/porting-winforms-guidelines/porting-winforms-guidelines.md

    ```

 1. **Align default namespace and assembly name**.
 Since you're linking to
-   designer generated files (for example, `Resources.Designer.cs`) you generally
+   designer generated files (for example, `Resources.Designer.cs`), you generally
    want to make sure that the .NET Core version of your application uses the
    same namespace and the same assembly name.
 Copy the following settings from
    your .NET Framework project: